Bek0/NLP-sentiment-analysis/README.md

 - **Evaluation**:
   - **Confusion Matrix**: Evaluated model performance by computing a confusion matrix to visualize the true vs. predicted classifications.
   - **Classification Report**: Generated a detailed classification report including metrics such as precision, recall, and F1-score to assess model accuracy and effectiveness.

+## Sentiment Prediction

+- **Test Comments**:
+  - Provided a set of test comments related to climate change that include both positive and negative sentiments for evaluation.

+- **Sentiment Prediction**:
+  - The model is used to predict the sentiment of each comment.
+The predictions are compared with the expected sentiments to verify the model's performance.

+## Word Importance Analysis

+- **General Words**:
+  - The TF-IDF scores of words in each comment are analyzed to understand their general importance in the context of the entire dataset.

+- **Significant Words**:
+  - Using the model’s coefficients and selected features, significant words in each comment are identified, indicating which words influenced the sentiment classification.

+## Conclusion

+This project successfully implements a sentiment analysis model using TF-IDF vectorization and an ensemble of machine learning models to classify climate change-related comments.
+Additionally, the analysis of word importance provides insights into which words are key drivers of sentiment.
+The model demonstrates good performance across key evaluation metrics, making it a valuable tool for understanding public sentiment towards climate change topics.